serazing/ocean_stratification/README.txt

 List of library files:
 ---------------------
 - isas_io.py: list of functions to open the ISAS dataset and write outputs
-- profile_tools.py: list of functions to analyse the profiles
+- profile_tools.py: list of functions to analyse the vertical profiles
 - plot.py: list of plotting functions

 List of batch files: